 Ceremonial Use of the Peyote Cactus

-These ceremonies are still practiced today and are held out in nature areas by a shaman.
+Peyote ceremonies are still practiced today and are held out in nature areas by a shaman.
 They consist of prayers, chanting, drumming, and spiritual guidance.
 Peyote is thought to cure many things, including physical and mental ailments.
 It is also believed to be a way of communicating with ancestors and deities.

 The effects of the Peyote cactus are very profound and similar to that of ayahuasca or psilocybin mushrooms.
 It produces a state of euphoria, colorful visions, and a feeling of being one with the universe as well as nature.
 Many believe that it brings them to a higher state of consciousness.